ResearchKit/ResearchKit/docs/InformedConsent/InformedConsent-template-Swfit3.md

 section1.summary = "The summary about the section goes here ..." section1.content = "The content to show in learn more ..."

-document.sections = [section1, ...]
+// Create additional section objects for later sections document.sections = [section1, ...]

 let step = ORKVisualConsentStep(identifier: "VisualConsentStep", document: document)
+// And then create and present a task including this step.
 ```

 If the predefined consent sections do not adequately cover the sections of your consent document, you can create your own custom sections.
 You can also create your own images and animations and add them to your consent section, to complete the experience.
 The animations you add should be H.264 videos; for best results, try to match the assets included with the ResearchKit framework.